harisato/Aura-Safe/README.md

-# Aura Safe
+# Pyxis Safe

-Aura-Safe is a multi-signature platform for Cosmos-based blockchain.
+Pyxis Safe is a multi-signature platform for Cosmos-based blockchains.

-If you are familliar with [Gnosis-safe](https://gnosis-safe.io/) for Ethereum, we try to reuse as much as possible the UX of the gnosis web app as it is really clean and straightforward to use.
-However, the architecture design and workflow of Aura Safe is totally independent from Gnosis.
-Aura Safe works only with Cosmos-based blockchains.
+If you are familiar with [Safe (Previously Gnosis Safe)](https://safe.global/) for Ethereum, we tried to reuse as much as possible the UX of the Gnosis web-app as it is already clean and straightforward to use.
+However, the architecture design and workflow of Pyxis Safe is totally independent from Gnosis.
+Pyxis Safe works only with Cosmos-based blockchains.

 ## How to use
-Aura-Safe is still in development, you can check out the latest deployed Dev version in the Deployed environment section.
+Pyxis Safe is still in development, you can check out the latest deployed Dev version in the Deployed environment section.

 #### Prerequisites
 We use [yarn](https://yarnpkg.com/) in our infrastructure, so we decided to go with yarn in the README.
 Please install yarn globally if you haven't already.